 D.L.
 Bliss State Park Boasts Beaches and Endless Recreation

-Day use parking areas at the beaches and at the Rubicon trail head are extremely popular during the summer months and are often FULL by mid morning.
-We recommend arriving early in the morning or late in the afternoon for best chances of finding a parking space.
-When the parking lots are full, day use vehicles will not be allowed into the park.
+Day-use parking areas at the beaches and at the Rubicon trailhead are extremely popular during the summer months and are often FULL by mid-morning.
+We recommend arriving early in the morning or late in the afternoon for the best chances of finding a parking space.
+When the parking lots are full, day-use vehicles will not be allowed into the park.
 A fee is due for entering the park and no drop-offs are allowed.
 Day use hours are sunrise to sunset.